Tramb-dev/social_network/README.md

 In `sn-front` directory, type `ng serve`, it will build and serve the application to a local server and watch any change for a live reload.

-In `sn-server` directory, type `npm dev`, it will build, serve the application and watch any change for a live reload.
+In `sn-server` directory, type `npm run dev`, it will build, serve the application and watch any change for a live reload.

 ### Infos

 This project was generated with Angular CLI version 12.2.6.

-The servers runs under node.js version 16.9.1, express version 4.17.1 and mongodb version 4.1.3.
+The servers runs under node.js version 16.10.0, express version 4.17.1 and mongodb version 4.1.3.

 All the project is writed in typescript.